Pseudoephedrine: 7 things you should know

 - Do not give pseudoephedrine to children without talking to a doctor first.
 Pseudoephedrine must never be given to children under the age of four.

-- Call your doctor if your symptoms have not improved within seven days of treatment, or if you develop a fast, pounding or uneven heartbeat, severe dizziness or anxiety, severe headache, an allergic-type reaction, fever or rash.
+- Call your doctor if your symptoms have not improved within seven days of treatment, or if you develop a fast, pounding or uneven heartbeat, severe dizziness or anxiety, severe headache, an allergic-type reaction, fever, or rash.
+Stop taking pseudoephedrine if you experience nervousness, dizziness, or insomnia during treatment.

 - Talk to your doctor or pharmacist before using any other cold or flu remedies as they may also contain pseudoephedrine or another decongestant.